Ex-BBC DJ Travis cleared of sex offences

 The trial was told that Travis, nicknamed DLT, or the “Hairy Cornflake” for his bushy beard, had preyed on women at the BBC’s central London headquarters, at corporate events, and at a Christmas pantomime.

-The jury had been told Travis had groped the breasts of a BBC employee while she was introducing a radio programme, and heard he had indecently assaulted another woman in 1978 during filming for the “Top of the Pops” weekly television music programme when she was teenager.
+The jury had been told Travis had groped the breasts of a BBC employee while she was introducing a radio program, and heard he had indecently assaulted another woman in 1978 during filming for the “Top of the Pops” weekly television music program when she was teenager.

 But Travis, whose real name is David Patrick Griffin, had denied all the accusations, describing himself as a “big, hairy, cuddly bear” who was tactile but not a sexual predator.
 He accused the women of making up the claims to make money.